mapooon/Face2Diffusion/README.md

 > *CVPR 2024*

 # Changelog
+2024/03/15: Released the full inference pipeline.
 2024/03/11: Released this repository and demo code.

 # Recomended Development Environment
 * GPU: NVIDIA A100